DIG-Beihang/ALLOW/README.md

 ## Key Code

-Our code is built based on the detectron2 framework, the main code directory is as follows, the left and right are the main code list of RCNN-based model and DETR-based model respectively：
+Our main code directory is as follows, the left and right are the main code list of RCNN-based model and DETR-based model respectively：

 <html>
     <table style="width: 100%;">